- Sire-Dam -

 And to think some considered him a party pooper in 2017 because he was the horse who prevented Big OrangeQatar Goodwood Cup.

 In receipt of 13lb, Stradivarius kept on strongly to master one of the best stayers we have seen in recent years.

-“Full marks to the horse and owner-breeder Bjorn Nielsen, who has put an awful lot into this game to get nice moments such as this, which don’t come along very often,” trainer John Gosden said afterwards.
+“Full marks to the horse and owner-breeder Bjorn Nielsen, who has put an awful lot into this game to get nice moments such as this, which don’t come along very often,” Gosden had said afterwards.

 Andrea Atzeni, his jockey, said: “He was getting a lot of weight off Big Orange and is still improving.
 I don’t think he knows how good he is – he’s a little immature and still learning.
 He’ll be better next year.
 He doesn’t know he’s a racehorse.”

 Regardless of the fact he was on a learning curve, Stradivarius ran two more crackers before the year was out.
 On his next start when beaten half a length in the William Hill St Leger at Doncaster behind Capri and Crystal Ocean, and then he finished a length third to Order Of St George in the Long Distance Cup on QIPCO Champions Day at Ascot.

 BCS Career statistics